ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 ### Networking

 - Passive nodes forward or redirect requests to active node for processing
-- Read-only nodes *(Enterprise only)*
+- Read-only nodes _(Enterprise only)_
-    - Read or write - Something that doesn't modify backend storage
+  - Read or list - Something that doesn't modify backend storage
 - One single node is elected as the leader (active) node

-  - Leader node places a write lock on the backend storage (if supported by backend)
+  - Leader node places a write lock on the backend storage (if lock supported by backend)

 - Cluster configurations
   - **Docs:**: https://www.vaultproject.io/docs/configuration#high-availability-parameters
   - Set in the vault config file
   - `cluster_address`
     - Which IP/host address to listen on for cluster based communication
     - Example
       - ```hcl